 Week (7-14 October) & Round Table are partners

 National Curry Week was started in 1998 to promote the cuisine and to raise funds for charities concentrating on hunger, malnourishment and poverty.
 During the week, curry lovers can get out and visit their local curry houses, some of which will be staging special events and fun challenges.

-All we ask restaurants to do is celebrate the week in which we acknowledge curry in Britain each year and, if possible, set aside a special evening where the proceeds go to The Curry Tree Charitable Fund which, last year, focused on Action Against Hunger and Find Your Feet Charity or any charity of your choice.
+All we ask restaurants to do is celebrate the week in which we acknowledge curry in Britain each year and, if possible, set aside a special evening where the proceeds go to The Curry Tree Charitable Fund which, last year, focused on Find Your Feet Charity or any charity of your choice.

 Talk Sport Radio talks to National Curry Week founder Peter Grove - click here to listen to the full interview.

 National Curry Week 2014 was more exciting than ever - find out who the special event winners were